Van-Vu/traffic-classifier-project/writeup_template.md

 ### Design and Test a Model Architecture

 #### 1. Pre-preprocessed the image data
+- Since the dataset is unbalance, I want to make up data for the missing images to make it balance (the code can be found in 4th and 5th block)
+- Essentially the logic is to find the max number of images separated by class then create new image in other classes so that it could reach around that max number
+- I create new images by randomly generate brightness of the image

-- As a first step, I decided to convert the images to grayscale because it gives better accuracy from my experiment below, it's also inline with Yan Lecun [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf):"The ConvNet was trained with full supervision on the color images of the GTSRB dataset and reached 98.97% accuracy on the phase 1 test set.
+- As the second step, I decided to convert the images to grayscale because it gives better accuracy from my experiment below, it's also inline with Yan Lecun [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf):"The ConvNet was trained with full supervision on the color images of the GTSRB dataset and reached 98.97% accuracy on the phase 1 test set.
 After the end of phase 1, additional experiments with grayscale images established a new record accuracy of 99.17%"
 It also helps to reduce the training time

-- Here is an example of a traffic sign image before and after grayscaling then normalized the image data
+- Here is an example of a traffic sign image going through the pre-process pipeline

 ![alt text][image3]